 7. Stay hydrated & do some self care

 I read that the higher elevation will cause dry skin and dehydration.
 Which means I need to drink a shit ton of water.
 My skin to be in peak condition.
 I will be having a self-care day next week to dye my hair because ya girl needs it.
 My hair has not been dyed in months… I am also going to repaint my nails and work on looking and feeling great.

 Clean my house top to bottom before I leave and make sure I have everything in order.
 Because we all know Mike wouldn’t survive without me.
 It’s true.
 I asked him and he said the same thing.
 I want it clean so when I come back its only semi-dirty.
 Haha If you need some motivation please check out my blog here: 10 WAYS TO MOTIVATE YOU TO CLEAN

-Start looking up fun things to do in the New Jersey/New York/PA area.
+Start looking up fun things to do in the area you are going to.
+I am going up north so I will be looking up things to do New Jersey/New York/PA area.
 I know my cousin will have great spots to go to, but I wanna knock off some of my bucket list items.
-She already agreed to take the bus into NYC.
+She already agreed to take the bus to NYC.
 I am so excited I just can’t hide it!!!

 I hope you enjoyed my 10 Tips for planning a trip.
-Some of these tips won’t pertain to you, but this is what I am focusing on now since I leave in a little over 2 weeks.
-I am nervous and love to pack more than I need, but I know I need to cool it.
+Hopefully, you can use all or some of these tips.
+I, myself, am nervous and love to pack more than I need, but I know I need to cool it.
 Bring the basics and if I need anything I can buy it there.
 No Biggie.
 Let me know in the comments if you have some tips for planning a trip?
 I would love to hear them.